 The salt water flush is most effective if you perform it first thing in the morning on an empty stomach.
 If you do it later in the day, just make sure you haven’t eaten anything in the past one to two hours.

-To perform a simple sea salt flush at home, start with 2 teaspoons of sea salt, which can be colored salt, such as pink Himalayan salt or “gray salt.”
-(Make sure it’s pure salt, for you don’t want to use iodinated salt — so always make sure there is no iodine added at all.)
+To perform a simple sea salt flush at home, start with two teaspoons of sea salt, which can be colored salt, such as pink Himalayan salt or “gray salt.”
+(Make sure it’s pure salt — you don’t want to use iodinated salt — so always make sure there is no iodine added at all.)

-Heat up 1 liter of filtered water.
-You want the water to be warmer than room temperature, but not boiling or very hot.
+Heat up one liter of filtered water.
+You want the water to be warmer than room temperature but not boiling or very hot.
 It should be cooler than the temp you would use to brew tea or coffee.

-Drink the mixture quickly, within a few minutes if possible (under 5 minutes is the goal).
+Drink the mixture quickly, within a few minutes if possible.
+(Under five minutes is the goal.)
 Since it doesn’t taste great (it’s very salty!), you will probably want to drink it down as fast as you can.

 After doing a cleanse of any kind, it’s a good idea to take a probiotic supplement and load up on healthy foods, which helps establish healthy bacteria in your internal gut flora (microbiome) and provide you essential nutrients/electrolytes.